BaldeepArora/Inpatient_Length_of_Stay/README.md

    <br> - Handling Missing values
    <br> - Feature data types
    <br> - Outliers
+2. Data Pre-processing
-2. Univariate and Bivariate Analysis
+3. Univariate and Bivariate Analysis
-3. Correlation
+4. Correlation
-4. Modelling
+5. Modelling
   <br> - OLS base model
-  <br> - Model evaluation
-  <br> - Tuning of above model
   <br> - Model Evaluation
-5. Model Comparition and selection of Best
+6. Model Comparition and selection of Best
-6. Conclusion
+7. Conclusion

 ### Summary
 After this analysis, I was able to observe the features having a stronger impact on the model, less important features as well as features not relevant to our analysis.